lyannaliu/lyannaliu.github.io/modelsandmethods.md

 ![Fig](/images/fig3_diagram.png)

-We chose this structure because of several reasons:
+We chose this structure for several reasons:

 1. The Last.FM and Million Playlist datasets are very different.
 The Last.FM dataset is missing newer songs, whereas the Million Playlist dataset includes very recent songs.
-Additionally, both datasets are generated dynamically, so missing song data from either dataset is extremely likely.

 2. We wanted to observe how various types of models performed against the two datasets and compare the submodels' performances to the performance of ensembled models.

 3. Given the unique nature of the data, we were not sure which type of models would perform the best, so instead we chose to select several and use metalearners to determine the strengths and weakenesses of each model.

 <h2 id="2">2.
 Million Playlist Model</h2>
 The Million Playlist Model will be an ensembled model of three sub-models and a metalearner.
+The metalearner is AdaBoost and  the three sub-models are as follows:
+- Logistic Regression
+- Decision Tree
+- Neural Network

-The first sub-model is a logistic regression model, the second is a decision tree, and the third is a neural net.
-All three sub-models predict the probability of a song being a 'hit' (a song that appears on the target test playlist) and be fed into an Adaboost metalearner model that will combine the three predictions into a final probabilistic prediction.
-The result of the Adaboost metalearner will then feed into the final ensembler model - along with the output from the Last.FM model - to produce a final list of recommended songs.
+All three sub-models predict the probability of a song being a 'hit' (a song that appears on the target test playlist) and are then fed into an Adaboost metalearner model that combines the three predictions into a final prediction.
+The result of the AdaBoost metalearner will then feed into the final ensembler model - along with the output from the Last.FM model - to produce a final list of recommended songs.
 <h3 id="2.1">2.1 Data Preparation</h3>
 The input into the Million Playlist Model should be a randomly selected song (called the `target track`) from a randomly selected playlist (called the `target playlist`).
 Given the `target track`, a dataset is dynamically generated from the 900,000 training playlists by building a set of tracks that are `related` to the `target track`. `Related track`s are either directly related to the `target track`, have a `related artist`, or is in a `related album`.